Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 Start a retirement account as soon as you can.
 Ask your employer if they match contributions. ’21

-When I started making money that I could save, I kept enough to live off of and pay rent for a few months in my bank account, and continuously invested the rest in general funds that reflect the stock market.
-I won't touch that money until I need to make a big purchase in the distant future.
-'17
+When I started making money that I could save, I kept enough to live off and pay rent for a few months in my bank account and continuously invested the rest in general funds that reflect the stock market.
+I won’t touch that money until I need to make a big purchase in the distant future. ’17

 Max out a Roth IRA every year.
 Budget and spend less than what you could spend and do not change your lifestyle based upon an increase in income. ’18

-Contribute up to your employer match in your retirement account.
+Contribute to your employer match in your retirement account.
 It's the only guaranteed 100% return on your investment.
 ‘22

 Always, always, use company match for your 401(k).
 It is free money.
 Budget and track what you spend so you know where your priorities are and the easiest ways to cut back if you need to.
-Invest early and often, but not based on the market or in unicorns.
-Stick with the market, slowly put money in monthly, and leave it alone.
-'21
+Invest early and often but not based on the market or in unicorns.
+Stick with the market, slowly put money in monthly, and leave it alone. ’21

 Keep an emergency fund and never touch it.
 If you’re spending too much, leave your credit cards at home before you go out.
 Just bring a certain set amount of cash.
 Force yourself to save.
 It can be tough, but it’s great for you in the long run. ’18